-In order to be a great rapper, you have to have an understanding of how to write rhymes.
+In order to be a great rapper or poet, you have to have an understanding of writing rhymes.
 Mastering rhyme schemes and learning how to utilize slant and near rhymes comes with time and practice, and there are many ways to go about learning the skill.

-We wanted to explore how different rappers go about writing their rhymes, since the art of rhyming is so crucial to an emcee’s style.
-So we interviewed two of our own Flocab artists, and broke down some bars formulaically.
+We’re exploring how different rappers go about writing their rhymes since the art of rhyming is so crucial to an emcee’s style.
+So we interviewed two of our own Flocabulary artists and broke down some bars formulaically.
+After the interview questions, explore our Introduction to Rhyme Schemes guide to learn how to start writing your rhymes.

 When I started, I was really nerdy about it.
 I would try to say the biggest words or the most syllables.
 Over time, my musical style has simplified.
 I’m trying to do more with less.

 I’m a sucker for internal rhymes and more complex rhyme schemes.
 I put more of those in my personal stuff.
-Educational rap has to be accurate, factual.
+Academic rap has to be accurate and factual.
 You have to make concessions sometimes.
 The best rhyme might not be the simplest way to explain something, so it gets tricky.
-There’s no room for extraneous words.
+There’s no room for extraneous words.”

 I basically try to write before thinking about it too much.
 I just take the sentences from prose to poetry.
-This is the most literal approach, and doesn’t result in the best work but is the best way to get started.
+This is the most literal approach and doesn’t result in the best work, but it is the best way to get started.

 - Don’t seek perfection, especially when you’re just starting out.